-And yes I do own a ton of Beanie Babies from when I was a teenager.
-You could use stuffed animals or plastic animals instead.
+You can use stuffed animals or plastic animals.
 The mini Beanie Babies are from McDonald’s Happy Meals.

 I took photos of each group with their habitat, holding their research for their portfolios.
-If you could see their faces, they were beaming!
-They were so proud of themselves and so was I. They were even showing their parents their habitats during drop off and pick up!
+If only you could see their faces, they were beaming!
+They were so proud of themselves and I was so proud of them.
+They were even showing their parents their habitats during drop off and pick up!

 We had a group of students who were fascinated with bugs.
 So we turned our doll house into an insectarium.
 We are lucky and have a HUGE insectarium at our zoo in St. Louis that many of my students had visited.
 Students started the insectarium week one.
 They worked on it and played in it for the entire four week study!